is a writer and producer based out of Los Angeles

 in 2011, boom! turned a warehouse into a performance space and illegal bar.

-in this space, they created over 40 new and exciting works, and threw some legendary parties. they were eventually forced to close their doors in 2013 when they were priced out of the neighborhood.
+they were eventually forced to close their doors in 2013 when they were priced out of the neighborhood.

 the theater is now a parking lot for tesla vehicles. so it goes.

 in 2014, boom! decided to relocate to New York City.

 they took over a brownstone in bed-stuy.

 living communally, they turned their home into a rehearsal and performance space, an underground art gallery, and a community staple.